Political Science (POLI) | Faculty of Arts

 Current Issues in Public Policy and Administration

 Students will acquire a detailed factual and conceptual framework for the analysis of specific topics within the discipline of public policy and administration.
-They will critically examine such subjects as the role of government, government intervention, the role and structure of government bureaucracies, interest and pressure groups, the management of the political process, and the relationship between public and foreign policy.
+They will critically examine such topics as the role of government, government intervention, the role and structure of government bureaucracies, interest and pressure groups, the management of the political process, and the relationship between public and foreign policy.
 Note: This is a seminar course.

 Level: UG